 High Ratio Mortgage

-The insurance premium can be paid up front by the borrower or can be added to the mortgage and amortized over the life of the mortgage.
+The insurance premium can be paid up front by the borrower or added to the mortgage and amortized over the life of the mortgage.

 The rate of a high ratio mortgage rate is lower than that of a conventional mortgage but the true cost of the mortgage is in the fees associated with high ratio or conventional mortgages.
 The high ratio cost is more when you calculate the insurance fee.